mmotti/pihole-regex/README.md

 ## Regex Filters for Pi-hole
 This is a custom regex filter file for use with Pi-hole v4+ (FTLDNS).

+There is also a separate, optional regex filter for [Facebook](https://github.com/mmotti/pihole-regex/tree/master/social%20media) which will be separate to the installer and each entry will need to be added manually.

 All commands will need to be entered via Terminal (PuTTY or your SSH client of choice) after logging in.

 ### Why use the installer?